mysociety/alaveteli/_posts/2011-07-29-you-need-volunteers-to-make-your-website-work.markdown

 - Uncategorised
 ---

 A successful Alaveteli website is nothing without its volunteers.
 These are people who care so much about transparency and the right to know that they are motivated to help run a busy website.
-There's [some detail on the wiki](https://github.com/mysociety/alaveteli/wiki/Adminstrator%27s-manual), but in short, volunteers do things like:
+There's [some details here](/running/admin_manual), but in short, volunteers do things like: